 Keynote Speaker Category: Artificial Intelligence, Digital Equality, Philosophy, Technological Disruption, TED Speakers, The Future,

-Yuval Harari is considered one of the world’s most influential public intellectuals today.
+Prof. Yuval Noah Harari is a historian, philosopher, keynote Speaker and bestselling author.
+He is considered one of the world’s most influential public intellectuals today.

-His books have sold 27.5 Million copies in 60 languages.
-He has written four influential books.
+He has written countless articles and four influential books which have sold 27.5 Million copies in 60 languages.

-Sapiens: A Brief History of Humankind.
 Sapiens was recommended by Mark Zuckerberg, Barack Obama, Bill Gates, Janelle Monáe, and many others.
-The Guardian has credited Sapiens with revolutionizing the non-fiction market and popularizing “brainy books”.
+The Guardian has credited Sapiens with revolutionising the non-fiction market and popularising “brainy books”.

 In 2016 Prof. Harari published Homo Deus: A Brief History of Tomorrow, a critically acclaimed book that examines the big future projects facing humanity in the 21st century.
 Since its publication, 7.5 Million copies of the book had been sold worldwide, and it was translated into over 50 languages